 Our more intimate presentation at Woodmere was organized in conversation with Penn State professors Julia Spicher Kasdorf and Christopher Reed as a companion to Field Language: The Painting and Poetry of Warren and Jane Rohrer, organized by Penn State's Palmer Museum of Art in State College.

-On view at the Palmer from January 30 to April 25, 2020, Field Language examines the art of abstract painter Warren Rohrer as it evolved in conversation with his wife, poet Jane Rohrer.
+On view at the Palmer from February 10 through April, 25, 2021, Field Language examines the art of abstract painter Warren Rohrer as it evolved in conversation with his wife, poet Jane Rohrer.
 Both Rohrers left the rural lifeways of a Mennonite upbringing to go “into the world.”
 Featuring some fifty works, including paintings and works on paper, Amish quilts, and examples of Pennsylvania German painted crockery and furniture, Field Language invites us to consider issues of land use, the sustainability of rural communities and cultures, and our own relationships with agricultural landscapes, seasonal change, labor, and human need and desire.

 A fully illustrated catalogue featuring essays by artists, poets, and historians as well as pairings of paintings and poems will be available for purchase in Woodmere Art Museum’s store.

 Language and Land is a video created to accompany exhibitions at Woodmere Art Museum and Palmer Museum of Art at Penn State, highlighting the painting and poetry of Jane and Warren Rohrer.
 Click the thumbnail image on the right to view the video, or click here.